 add a comment

-UPDATED Egypt: Haitham Mohamedain released, but under investigation by State Security September 9, 2013Posted by raved in Uncategorized.
+UPDATED Egypt: Haitham Mohamedain released, but charged with “terrorism” against the state September 9, 2013Posted by raved in Uncategorized.

 add a comment